 What does it cost?

-Initial visits are $75 while subsequent visits are $53.
-For those on premium assistance, MSP pays a portion of the fee and then it is $52 and $30, respectively.
+Initial visits are $85 while subsequent visits are $55.
+For those on premium assistance, MSP pays a portion of the fee and then it is $62 and $30, respectively.
 Veterans and RCMP have complete coverage and we can bill for them directly.
 For those who are billed privately and have extended health coverage with an insurance provider, we can bill them directly.
 Because every plan is different and therefore coverage varies, we can tell you at the time of visit how much your insurance pays and whether there is any portion left for you.
 WorkSafe and ICBC can be billed directly for the full amount and nothing is required from you.
 Likewise, no referral is required for approval by them.

 Aren’t chiropractors just ‘back-crackers?’

 While adjustment of the spine to ensure proper mobility is a lot of what we do, it is much more than that.
 Compression of nerves can be relieved to diminish sharp nerve-derived pain, or numbness and tingling in an arm or leg.
 Releasing restrictions in a vertebra also relieves ‘tension’ in nerves that can be causing them to be facilitated or inhibited (doing too much or not enough).
 We can adjust the joints throughout the body, whether they’re in the shoulder, hip, ankle or wrist, we are not limited to the spine.
 Many of us use soft tissue techniques such as Active Release Technique, FAKTR, or Graston, to name a few, that concentrate on freeing muscles, tendons and ligaments to complement the adjustive work we do in those same areas.
 Kinesiology tape has become quite popular with its action to support injuries and promote healing.
 We offer stretching/strengthening/exercise advice, nutritional advice and just overall, look into someone’s lifestyle and make recommendations that can help them to live in a more healthful way.

 What if you can’t help me?